PEZ/Flex4GroupIcon/README.md

 * `mainIconBackgroundColor`, Color, default: 0xffffff
 * `mainIconBackgroundAlpha`, Number 0-1, default: 1

+All `percentWeight` attributes take precedence over any `borderWeight` dittos.
+Please note the daults, they can be a bit surprising. =)

-For instance, to style all GroupIcon instances to show almost black gridlines and have a  "main icon" with a dark, somewhat transparent background and an almost white border:
+For instance, to style all GroupIcon instances to have a transparent background, a 2 pixel wide, limegreen border, show almost black gridlines and have a "main icon" with a dark, somewhat transparent background and an almost white border:
 `
 		@namespace bttc "com.betterthantomorrow.components.*";

 		bttc|GroupIcon {
+			backgroundAlpha: 0.0;
+			borderVisible: true;
+			borderColor: #affe7f;
+			cornerRadius: 10;
+			borderWeight: 2;
 			showGridlines: true;
 			gridlinesColor: #1c1c1c;
 			mainIconPercentSize: 50;